grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Ya.
 If you do raise anyone, for fuck's sake don't talk to them --- don't tell them _anything_.
 Just come get me and I'll try to gauge their reliability myself."

-"Sure Capt," said Bastian.
+"Sure, Capt," said Bastian.

-"Gregory...
-I'm starving, want to see if you can get something going in the galley?"
+"Gregory...I'm starving.
+Want to see if you can get something going in the galley?"

 "Sounds good."

 "And put a new pot of coffee on too.
 The shit in there now has been on that burner so long it looks like bunker fuel."

-They climbed back down into the control room, but left the hatch open and for the next few hours a blessed breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.
+They climbed back down into the control room but left the hatch open, and for the next few hours a blessed breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.

 [//]: # (----- invisible character break)